Maine-developed app identifies tick species

 Ladd and Bilodeau hope that the app keeps outdoorsmen safe.
 Ladd says, "It's pretty thankless to develop apps in the educational field as opposed to gaming apps, that make a lot of money, but we were more interested in trying to help people."

-The app can be found in the apple app store.
-It is currently only compatible with iPhone.
+The app can be found in the Apple App Store.
+It is currently only compatible with iPhones.
 It costs $1.99.